home-assistant/home-assistant.io/source/_components/vacuum.xiaomi.markdown

 #### {% linkable_title Service `vacuum/xiaomi_remote_control_move_step` %}

-Use this call to enter the remote control mode, make one movement, and stop and exit the remote control mode.
+Use this call to enter the remote control mode, make one move, and stop and exit the remote control mode.

 | Service data attribute    | Optional | Description                                           |
 |---------------------------|----------|-------------------------------------------------------|